You’ve been training for months. Now its time to start targeting your training specifically towards the marathon distance by applying 3 key elements.

-You should run at least 30 miles on average per week during the last 2-3 months before the race.
+You should aim for running at least 30 miles on average per week during the last 2-3 months before the race.
 This will improve your ability to run for a longer time.

 If 2 out of 3 weekly trainings during your basic training have been tempo or intervals, you may substitute one of these with mileage training.

 And now comes the question that is on the mind of every first-time marathoner: